Alexander Scriabin

-Scriabin was an innovator as well as one of the most controversial composer-pianists of the early 20th century.
+Scriabin was an innovator and one of the most controversial composer-pianists of the early 20th century.
 The Great Soviet Encyclopedia said of him, "no composer has had more scorn heaped on him or greater love bestowed."
 Leo Tolstoy described Scriabin's music as "a sincere expression of genius."
-Scriabin's oeuvre exerted a salient influence on the music world over time, and inspired composers such as Igor Stravinsky, Sergei Prokofiev, and Karol Szymanowski.
-But Scriabin's importance in the Russian and then Soviet musical scene, and internationally, drastically declined after his death.
+Scriabin's oeuvre exerted a salient influence on the music world over time, and inspired many composers, such as Nikolai Roslavets and Karol Szymanowski.
+But Scriabin's importance in the Russian (subsequently Soviet) musical scene, and internationally, drastically declined after his death.
 According to his biographer Faubion Bowers, "No one was more famous during their lifetime, and few were more quickly ignored after death."
 Nevertheless, his musical aesthetics have been reevaluated since the 1970s, and his ten published sonatas for piano and other works have been increasingly championed, garnering significant acclaim in recent years.

 Biography

-Childhood and education (1872–1893)
+Childhood and education (1871–1893)

-Scriabin was born in Moscow into a Russian noble family on Christmas Day, 1871, according to the Julian Calendar.
+Scriabin was born in Moscow into a Russian noble family on Christmas Day, 1871, according to the Julian calendar.
 His father, Nikolai Aleksandrovich Scriabin, then a student at the Moscow State University, belonged to a modest noble family founded by Scriabin's great-grandfather Ivan Alekseevich Scriabin, a soldier from Tula who had a brilliant military career and was granted hereditary nobility in 1819.
 Alexander's paternal grandmother, Elizaveta Ivanovna Podchertkova, daughter of a captain lieutenant, came from a wealthy noble house of the Novgorod Governorate.
 His mother, Lyubov Petrovna Scriabina (née Schetinina), was a concert pianist and a former student of Theodor Leschetizky.
 She belonged to an ancient dynasty that traced its history back to Rurik; its founder, Semyon Feodorovich Yaroslavskiy, nicknamed Schetina (from the Russian schetina meaning stubble), was the great-grandson of Vasili, Prince of Yaroslavl.
 She died of tuberculosis when Alexander was only a year old.

-After her death, Nikolai Scriabin completed tuition in the Turkish language in St. Petersburg's Institute of Oriental Languages and left for Turkey.
+After her death, Nikolai Scriabin completed tuition in the Turkish language in Saint Petersburg's Institute of Oriental Languages and left for Turkey.
 Like all his relatives, he followed a military path and served as a military attaché in the status of Active State Councillor; he was appointed an honorary consul in Lausanne during his later years.
 Alexander's father left the infant Sasha (as he was known) with his grandmother, great-aunt, and aunt.
 Scriabin's father later remarried, giving Scriabin a number of half-brothers and sisters.
 His aunt Lyubov (his father's unmarried sister) was an amateur pianist who documented Sasha's early life until he met his first wife.
 As a child, Scriabin was frequently exposed to piano playing; anecdotal references describe him demanding that his aunt play for him.